jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-02.md

 But if she will not harken unto thy word, Our word shalt thou speak unto her, that she may be pacified."

-He heard the word of his father Ansar
+He heard the word of his father Ansar.

 He directed his path to her, toward her he took the way.

-Ann drew nigh, he beheld the muttering of Tiamat,
-But he could not withstand her, and he turned back.
+Ann drew nigh, he beheld the muttering of Tiamat, But he could not withstand her, and he turned back.

 ...
 Ansar
 ... he spake unto him:

-[A gap of over twenty lines occurs here.]
+[A gap of over 20 lines occurs here.]

 an avenger...
 ... valiant